A Reverse Black Hole Information Problem: How to detect an AdS black hole

 \subsection{Two-point functions and (partial) deconfinement}

 Black hole formation is dual to deconfinement in holographic gauge theories \cite{Witten98,AhaGub00}.
-More recently, it has been argued that the CFT states dual to localised AdS black holes can be described by partial deconfinement \cite{Ber06,AspBer09,HanMal17,Ber18,HanIsh19,HanJev19}.
+More recently, it has been argued that the CFT states dual to small, localised black holes in asymptotically AdS$\times \mathcal M$ spacetimes can be described by partial deconfinement \cite{Ber06,AspBer09,HanMal17,Ber18,HanIsh19,HanJev19}.
 In this section, we will study whether the results of the previous section can be understood in the language of deconfinement.
 We found that, in asymptotically AdS spacetimes, there is a hierarchy in the magnitude of generic simple boundary two-point functions in the microcanonical ensemble.
 Does this same hierarchy of generic two-point functions also exist in deconfined, confined and partially deconfined states?